ReesMorrison/NetlifyBlogThemes/content/post/2021-05-10-trains-additional-subthemes/TrainsAddl.md

 “set in train” (Start a sequence of events, to set in motion)
 “smoke train” (a trail of dust and gas left by an exploding meteorite in its passage through the atmosphere)
 “step in front of a moving train” (Sacrifice a life for a cause)
-“that train has left the station” (An option, choice or opportunity is no longer available or possible)
+“that train has left the station” (An choice or opportunity is no longer available)
 “time train” (A set of wheels that drives the balance and escapement of a timepiece)
 “train of events” (A series of events or actions that are connected)
 “train of thought” (A person’s progression of thinking)
 “train smash” (Cooked tinned tomatoes, usually with bacon)
-“train tea” (A tea party at which formal dress is worn, specifically on the occasion of a debutante's presentation at court)
+“train tea” (A tea party at which formal dress is worn, often a debutante's presentation at court)
 “train wreck” (Total disaster, catastrophe)
 “trainspotter” (Person obsessed with trivia)